CHEREF-Mehdi/Apriori_algorithm/README.md

 # About the solution

+The completion date of this project : May 2017

+The time of publication in Github : 13 November 2018

 You first enter number of trasaction and itemset to create a random data matrix

 ![alt text](https://github.com/CHEREF-Mehdi/Apriori_algorithm/blob/master/ImageForReadMe/EnterData.PNG)